Here’s the tea:

 Yep.
 Unlike some other moisturizing creams (like the ones from Cerave and Vanicream—read my comparison of these two products here), Gold Bond doesn’t come with a pump.

-Again, this is a little disappointing because I don’t like sticking my fingers into tubs—it’s not hygienic.
+Again, this is a little disappointing because I don’t like sticking my fingers into tubs—it’s not the most hygienic thing you can do.

 Gold Bond Rough and Bumpy Ingredients